physta/beautiful-jekyll/kinetic_collective.md

 <center>&kappa; = (&Sigma; - 1)&kappa;<sub>kin</sub> + &Sigma;&kappa;<sub>col</sub>.</center>

-In the kinetic regime, all phonons have its own
+In the kinetic regime, each phonon behave independently, but in the collective regime, due to the effect of _N_ collisions apprears a coupling between phonons.
+Therefore phonons of different modes perform as a whole resistive (R) collisions and share the same collision mean free time (MFT), the so-called collective MFT &tau;<sub>c</sub>.

 ![figkin](img/kinetic_regime.png)
 ![figcol](img/collective.png)